Clerici-project/Website/README.md

 This website is available natively on Tor.
 The onion address is in `_includes/onion.html` and a signed document containing the same address is in `/onion.txt`.
 The address in these 2 files must *always* match.
 The `onion.txt` files also includes the onion address of the 'downloads' subdomain.

-If you want to post getmonero's onion address somewhere on the website, don't simply write it, instead include it using `{% include onion.html %}`.
+If you want to post getclerici's onion address somewhere on the website, don't simply write it, instead include it using `{% include onion.html %}`.
 This avoids problems with typos and allow us top change the address only in one file if necessary.

 ## PR workflow

 To simplify the process of drafting, reviewing and merging pull requests, we use a GitHub Project board.
-This Kanban board makes easier for people to see and participate to the pull request workflow: [monero-site: PR workflow](https://github.com/orgs/monero-project/projects/1).
+This Kanban board makes easier for people to see and participate to the pull request workflow: [clerici-site: PR workflow](https://github.com/orgs/clerici-project/projects/1).

 ## Translation

-In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
-For live support/request of information, come chat on `#monero-translations` on Matrix or IRC (Libera.chat)
+In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/clerici-ecosystem/clerici-translations) who coordinate and give support to translators-volunteers.
+For live support/request of information, come chat on `#clerici-translations` on Matrix or IRC (Libera.chat)
-The entire website is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
-Before translating, please read [the guide for translators](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.
+The entire website is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getclerici.org](https://translate.getclerici.org).
+Before translating, please read [the guide for translators](https://github.com/clerici-ecosystem/clerici-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.

 Translators are required to have: